g-gourav-r/g-gourav-r/README.md

 🍽️ Food is what has kept us alive till now, but it's disheartening to think that in some places, food goes to waste due to excess while others struggle to find a meal. 😔

-Introducing my project aimed at bridging this gap:
+Introducing my project aimed at bridging this gap :

 🌟 [Evade Hunger](https://github.com/g-gourav-r/Evade-Hunger)